mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 #### 4.1 Generate Maps

 **How will we verify this specific requirement?**
+To ensure this requirement has been met we can manually test by observing the board after generation.
 Once a map has been generated with a new set of tiles we can ensure that this use case has functioned as intended.
+For a further test we can run a not-null test of the generated tiles in the 2d array after the map generation function, to ensure objects have been constructed correctly.
+In addition, we can also compare hashes before and after each generation to ensure uniqueness of the maps.

 #### 4.2 View Player Maps